 My Story

-My spiritual journey started 30 years ago.
-It spreads across many teachings and locations.
-From Montreal to London where I trained in Ashtanga yoga, to India where I did a 500-hour Teacher Training in Hatha and Iyengar yoga, with Omprakash Gaur at Aum Yoga School.
+My journey with yoga started over 30 years ago.
+It spreads across many teachings and locations: from Montreal to London where I trained for in Ashtanga Vinyasa, to India where I did a 500-hour Teacher Training in Hatha and Iyengar yoga, at Aum Yoga School.

-I struggled with anxiety and depression from an early age.
-My beloved mum died when I was 11 and I grew up in a dysfunctional family.
-Lack of coping strategies to deal with stress and anxiety, poor lifestyle and unhealed traumas led me to experience a burnout in 2001.
+I struggled with anxiety and depression from an early age, as a result of childhood traumas.
+Lack of coping strategies to deal with acute stress, a poor lifestyle and unhealed traumas led me to experience a burnout in 2001.

-I’ve received a Business Innovation Award from GLEone London, the Millennium Award from UnLtd and London Leaders Award from the London Sustainable Development Commission, for the quality of my services and the impact of my work in the community.
-CONTACT ME
+I have received a Business Innovation Award (GLEone London), a Millennium Award from UNLTD and a London Leaders Award from the London Sustainable Development Commission, for the impact of my work in wellbeing and holistic health.

 Thomas Curried